Knitting For Cancer

 Another program is having Jennifer teach knitting at senior living facilities and nursing homes.
 At one senior living complex a woman said, “It saves us from some of the stressful drama here.”
 It keeps their minds active and enables them to socialize with others.
 It creates and builds a special community for them.

-Teaching individuals and prisoners to knit goes far beyond knitting hats and blankets for patients.
+Teaching individuals and prisoners to knit goes far beyond knitting hats and blankets for warriors.
 These activities of togetherness lowers blood pressure and is a coping mechanism for many their minds off their current situation.
 It provides conversation and a community environment to their otherwise lonely state.